Science

 "Force equals mass times acceleration."

-• More force = more acceleration
+• More mass = more force needed for same acceleration

-Third Law: Action-Reaction
+Third Law: Action and Reaction

 "For every action, there is an equal and opposite reaction."

-Forces always come in pairs.
+• Forces always come in pairs

-Why Newton's Laws Matter
+Why Newton's Laws Work

-Related Reading
+Related Articles

 Prefer Audio Learning?